kylpo/notes/dev/Web-vs-Native.md

 - Why did Universal Windows Apps fail?
 Because they sucked...
 They didn't enable enough functionality to warrant building them.
 Too restrictive, and wasn't compelling over an admittedly limited web platform, but basically the same functionality.
   - Though it may one day get enough bells and whistles to become compelling: [Microsoft is experimenting with tabs in File Explorer and other apps on Windows 10 | Windows Central](http://m.windowscentral.com/windows-10-tabbed-shell)

+## What makes for good native experiences?
+- Customizable hotkeys
+- Toggleable animations

 ## Examples of a richer user experience
 ### Maps
 Bullshit that the UI for gmaps has two-finger scroll as zoom and browser BACK/FORWARD.